Body fat percentage is a better predictor of obesity-related risks than BMI

 Recent advances in MF-BIA offer more reliable and accessible methods for estimating %BF compared to traditional anthropometric methods.

-Although the accuracy of these devices varies, their increasing adoption in clinical practice represents a significant step toward improved epidemiological data and wider use.
+Although the accuracy of these devices varies, their increasing adoption in clinical practice represents a significant step towards improved epidemiological data and wider use.

-Technological improvements in body composition assessment, including more accurate MF-BIA models and support from medical societies, may improve clinical use and insurance coverage, ultimately improving patient care.
+Technological improvements in body composition assessment, including more accurate MF-BIA models and support from medical societies, could improve clinical use and insurance coverage, ultimately improving patient care.

-Limitations include variability in device accuracy and the need for further research into the relationship between body composition and metabolic disease.
+Limitations include variability in the accuracy of devices and the need for further research on the relationship between body composition and metabolic disease.